Compact connected components in relative character varieties of punctured spheres

 Now, let us fix an integer $a\in\left[\frac{s+p}{p+q},\frac{(p+q-1)s+p}{p+q}\right]$ and let $(\alpha,\beta)$ be a constant multi-weight satisfying the hypotheses of Lemma \ref{l:decompositionV}.
-Through the non-Abelian Hodge correspondance, the results of the previous section translate into the following theorem:
+Through the non-Abelian Hodge correspondence, the results of the previous section translate into the following theorem:

 \begin{theo} Assume $s>2+ \frac{p}{q}+\frac{q}{p}$.
 Then there exists a neighborhood $W(\alpha,\beta)$ of $(\alpha,\beta)$ in $\WW(s,p,q)$ such that, for all $(\alpha',\beta')\in W(\alpha,\beta)$, the relative component